tetsuo/tetsuo.github.io/articles/cubiclimit.md

 # Drawing

-Next, we define a new type that captures *what* we want to do with shapes—whether to fill them, outline them, apply transformations, or clip:
+Next, we define a new type that captures *what* we want to do with shapes, whether to fill them, outline them, apply transformations, or clip:

 ```ts
 type Drawing =